someobserver/recurgence/math/09-recurgent-field-equations/03-attractors-and-transitions/index.md

 ### **9.7 Evolution of the Global Attractor Structure**

 The attractor landscape of the semantic manifold $\mathcal{M}$ is intrinsically dynamic, governed by the interplay of recursive mass $M(p,t)$, autopoietic recurgence $\Phi(C)$, and wisdom density $W(p,t)$.
-These field-theoretic quantities collectively determine the temporal evolution of coherence centers and the manifold’s topological organization.
+These field-theoretic quantities collectively determine the temporal evolution of coherence centers and the manifold's topological organization.

 The principal dynamical phenomena are as follows:

 - **Attractor Migration:** Continuous displacement of coherence centers within $\mathcal{M}$, reflecting the redistribution of semantic mass under the influence of field gradients.
 - **Structural Collapse:** Annihilation or contraction of attractor basins, corresponding to the semantic extinction of obsolete or rigidified structures (e.g., myths, ideologies).
-- **Dimensional Emergence:** The spontaneous generation of novel semantic axes, instantiated by recurgent ignition and the subsequent expansion of the manifold’s effective dimensionality.
+- **Dimensional Emergence:** The spontaneous generation of novel semantic axes, instantiated by recurgent ignition and the subsequent expansion of the manifold's effective dimensionality.

 ---